AgentSmithyAI/agentsmithy-agent/docs/tool-results-lazy-loading.md

 - The original `project` object is preserved after context building in `universal_agent.py`
 - The `project` is removed from context before LLM formatting to avoid serialization

-### Model Misusing get_previous_result Tool
+### Model Misusing get_tool_result Tool
-The model might incorrectly use `get_previous_result` to retrieve results of tools it just executed.
+The model might incorrectly use `get_tool_result` to retrieve results of tools it just executed.
 To prevent this:
 - The tool description explicitly states it's for results from EARLIER in the conversation
 - Clear instructions that it should NOT be used for tools just executed
 - Examples of proper usage scenarios are provided